organicaudio/useful-code-snippets2/docs/tools.md

 ## replay a record
 asciinema play ./file.cast

+## dumps the content of a record on console
+asciinema cat ./file.cast

 ## record and save to web ( you need account to view it)
 asciinema rec